Unboxed-Software/solana-course/content/basic-solana-mobile.md

 Now that we have all our providers, let’s wrap our app with them.
 We're going to re-write the default `App.tsx` with the following changes:

 - Import our providers and add in our polyfills
-- Wrap the app first with `ConnectionProvider`, then `AuthorizationProvider`, and finally `ProgramProvider`.
+- Wrap the app first with `ConnectionProvider`, then `AuthorizationProvider`, and finally `ProgramProvider`
-- Pass in our Devnet endpoint to the `ConnectionProvider`, and our cluster to `AuthorizationProvider`
+- Pass in our Devnet endpoint to the `ConnectionProvider`
-- Replace the default internal `<View>` with `<MainScreen />` which we'll build in the next step
+- Pass our cluster to the `AuthorizationProvider`

-We'll start by importing our polyfills, replacing our global `Buffer` with the one from the `buffer` library, and adding the rest of our imports:
+- Replace the default internal `<View>` with `<MainScreen />`, a screen we'll build in the next step

 ```tsx
 // Polyfills at the top